Spec Writing & Updating

 Best Practices

-Regardless of how you create specs, follow these best practices:Start with Clear Requirements
+As you create, plan, and implement your specs, follow these best practices:Start with Clear Requirements

 Start with Clear Requirements

 Write specs that clearly define what should be built and why.
-Focus on requirements, not implementation details.
+Focus on abstractions and requirements, and less on implementation details.

 Use References Liberally